Have you heard cleaning cast iron is too much work? Has it kept you from even wanting to give cast iron a try?

 Cleaning your cast iron must be done the right way.
 That means three things: washing it by hand (even using soap occasionally as needed), drying it thoroughly, and adding a thin coat of oil to the skillet for protection.
 Doing it the wrong way won’t ruin your skillet, but it will make it more difficult to cook with.
 And the clean-up will be harder.
 Or your pan could get rusty and require even more work to restore.

 Step 1 is Washing

 Many people still do not use soap to wash their cast iron cookware.
-They will give you several reasons you shouldn’t.
-But others will say it’s fine to use soap.
-It hasn’t hurt their cast iron at all.
+They will give you several reasons why you shouldn’t.
+But others will tell you it’s fine; it hasn’t hurt their cast iron at all.

 While we eat, the pan is cooling down a bit.
 Then I follow these steps:

 Using water is not bad at all.
 In fact, not using water would make it pretty hard to get your pan clean.
 It’s letting your pan sit in water that can be bad.

 Using soap is fine as I stated above.
 Maybe you have heard that using soap ruins the seasoning in the pan, but I haven’t found that to be true.
 Well, perhaps it would be true if you soaked your pan in soapy water, but that is never recommended, so don’t do it.

 And the brush is important because it keeps the seasoning from being washed off, whereas scrubbing with a dishcloth is more likely to take off the seasoning.
 Anyway, Lodge recommends using a brush.